vllm-project/llm-compressor/examples/quantization/llama7b_sparse_quantized/README.md

 # Creating a Sparse Quantized Llama7b Model

-This example uses SparseML and Compressed-Tensors to create a 2:4 sparse and quantized Llama2-7b model.
+This example uses LLMCompressor and Compressed-Tensors to create a 2:4 sparse and quantized Llama2-7b model.
 The model is calibrated and trained with the ultachat200k dataset.
 At least 75GB of GPU memory is required to run this example.